googleapis/google-cloud-cpp/doc/contributor/howto-guide-declare-a-library-ga.md

 ## Overview

-Largely declaring a library "GA" is a matter of updating the documentation and the target names to indicate that the library is no longer experimental.
+Declaring a library "GA" is largely a matter of updating the documentation and the target names to indicate that the library is no longer experimental.
 You typically need to take three steps, with an intermediate release before the last step: